Growing Cacti from Seeds - Plant Care & Growing Guide

 Growing Cacti from Seed

-Fill a seed tray with compost, pat it down to eliminate any air pockets and level it off with a straight edge.
+Fill a seed tray with compost, pat it down to eliminate air pockets and level it off with a straight edge.
 Carefully sprinkle the seeds evenly over the surface.
-Larger seeds can be placed on the compost, approx 2cm apart to prevent overcrowding, while smaller seeds can be sprinkled, or mixed with sand to scatter them easier.
+Larger seeds can be placed on the compost approximately 2cm apart to prevent overcrowding, while smaller seeds can be sprinkled or mixed with sand to scatter them more easily.
 Cover the seeds with a fine layer of compost and stand the tray in another tray of room temperature water.
-When the water rises to the surface remove.
+When the water rises to the surface, remove it.

-It is vital to maintain a high level of humidity for germination, so a propagator is essential.
-If you do not have a propagator, you can place the glass over the top of the tray, or use a plastic sheet.
+Maintaining a high humidity level for germination is important, so a propagator is essential.
+If you do not have a propagator, place the glass over the top of the tray or use a plastic sheet.
 Keep the temperature between 20-25C daytime and a minimum of 15C at night.
 Relative humidity should be around 90% or so.

 Growing Cacti from Seed